JoshMarvel17/steganography/README.md

 I was only able to implement the decoding of a image to work.
 This function is called retrieval which will retrieve the hidden message in a file.

+To decode an Image:

+python proj1.py -d testImage.jpg

 references: #this project referenced this youtube tutorial
 #https://www.youtube.com/watch?v=q3eOOMx5qoo&t=600s